 The seasonal energy efficiency ratio, or SEER, allows individuals to determine how energy-efficient their HVAC system is.
 The higher the final number is, the more efficient the system is.
 It is determined by dividing the average cooling output of a system by the average energy expended during that time.

-The SEER is best understood as being a maximum efficiency rating for when the entire HVAC system is functioning properly.
+The SEER is best understood as a maximum efficiency rating for when the entire HVAC system is functioning correctly.
 It is similar to the average miles per gallon (mpg) a vehicle possesses.
 Just as you cannot continue to drive your car at top speeds forever without eventually stopping for fuel.
 HVAC systems will also eventually lose efficiency if they run hour after hour.
 However, the SEER rating represents the most efficient that your HVAC system can be while running.

 The SEER is strongly related to the theories of thermodynamics.
-Thermodynamics is one of the most significant branches of physical science and has to do with the study of heat and its relationship to other forms of energy.
-Heat itself is understood as a form of energy and is necessary to make a functioning HVAC system and air conditioner is necessary.
+Thermodynamics is one of the most significant branches of physical science.
+It has to do with the study of heat and its relationship to other forms of energy.
+Heat itself is understood as a form of energy.
+Therefore, making a functioning HVAC system and air conditioner is necessary.
 The SEER measures the heat pump’s efficiency in converting electricity into cooling energy.
 The higher the SEER rating, the greater the efficiency with which the heat pump can operate.

 A watt, meanwhile, is a unit of power utilized by the International System of Units.
 It is essential for understanding the basics of thermodynamics and often electrical energy in general.
 It is the equivalent of 1 joule per second.

-A joule is one of the smallest units of energy, which is why it is often used in the calculation of much larger units.
-It is best understood as the amount of energy transferred to an object when a single force of 1 newton acts on an object over the distance of 1 meter.
-When calculating the SEER, it is impractical to use joules because higher levels of energy are required to quantify the output of a basic air conditioning unit.
+A joule is one of the smallest units of energy, which is why it is often used to calculate much larger units.
+It is best understood as the amount of energy transferred to an object when a single force of 1 newton acts on an object over 1 meter.
+When calculating the SEER, it is impractical to use joules because higher energy levels are required to quantify the output of a basic air conditioning unit.
 Therefore, the British thermal unit (BTU) is sometimes used instead.

-One of the most important steps to utilizing and understanding SEER is being able to calculate the ratio.
+One of the most critical steps to utilizing and understanding SEER is being able to calculate the ratio.
 SEER is measured in BTUs.
-To perform the calculation, an individual needs to know the BTUs per hour and watts per hour of their air conditioner to perform the calculation.
-Next, they need to calculate average use of the air conditioner over the summer in both units.
+An individual needs to know the BTUs per hour and watts per hour of their air conditioner to perform the calculation.
+Next, they need to calculate the average use of the air conditioner over the summer in both units.
 The simplest way to do so is to multiply both units by 1,000 hours, the average time an air conditioner spends in operation during late spring and summer.
 This will give the total BTUs and wattage used during the season.

 Once both of these numbers have been calculated, the SEER can be determined through the following equation: (BTUs x 1000)/(watts x 1000) = SEER.